cyrils/renogy-bt/README.md

 | Renogy Battery RBT50LFP48S | BT-2 | ❓ |
 | RICH SOLAR 20/40/60 | BT-1 | ❓ |
 | SRNE ML24/ML48 Series | BT-1 | ❓ |

+**Note:** ¹This is not an official library endorsed by the device manufacturer.
+Renogy and all other trademarks in this repo are the property of their respective owners and their use herein does not imply any sponsorship or endorsement.

 ## References